khongorzulkhenchbish/khongorzulkhenchbish/README.md

 ### Project 2: End-to-End Online Consultation
 This project is a responsive web app that is an end-to-end online consulting solution.
-It was built using [Javascript with React framework].
+It was built using [Javascript with React framework, Firebase].

 - **Live Demo:** [Zula Tech](https://zulatech.web.app/)
 - **Source Code:** [Visit Repo](https://github.com/khongorzulkhenchbish/consulting-app-zula)